CristinaGHolgado/IberLEF_2022/README.md

 ## Todos

-[ ] Initial baseline script from the notebook using ML models
+- [ ] Initial baseline script from the notebook using ML models
+- [ ] Unsupervised analysis of cluster based on dev labels for gender, profession, polarity